hashicorp/terraform-provider-azurerm/website/docs/r/netapp_volume_group_sap_hana.html.markdown

 * `account_name` - (Required) Name of the account where the application volume group belong to.
 Changing this forces a new Application Volume Group to be created and data will be lost.

 * `application_identifier` - (Required) The SAP System ID, maximum 3 characters, e.g. `SH9`.
 Changing this forces a new Application Volume Group to be created and data will be lost.

-* `application_type` - (Required) The application type.
-The only possible value is `SAP-HANA`.
-Changing this forces a new Application Volume Group to be created and data will be lost.

 * `group_description` - (Required) Volume group description.
 Changing this forces a new Application Volume Group to be created and data will be lost.